ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws.md

 ### Access Database and Create Table

-1. You can access your database by using the below commands.
+1. You can access your database by using the commands as shown:

 ```console
 show databases;